TEAC 7015 Children, Families, Communities

 Level Postgraduate Coursework Level 7 subject

-Equivalent Subjects LGYA 1118 - Early Intervention and Prevention in Educational Contexts TEAC 7036 - Early Intervention and Prevention in Early Childhood Contexts
+Equivalent Subjects TEAC 7036 - Early Intervention and Prevention in Early Childhood Contexts

 On successful completion of this subject, students should be able to:

-- Reflect on current research and evidence-based practice for early childhood educators and the implications for advocacy, partnership with families/carers and development of responsive communities and services that support children’s development, learning, health and wellbeing.
+- Critically reflect on the role of teachers, specialising in early childhood education, as community leaders and the implications for engaging with families and communities to support children’s development, learning, health and wellbeing.